 is set in the Continent, a world in which humans coexist with elves, dwarves, and other creatures.
 The game’s protagonist is Geralt of Rivia, a monster hunter and Witcher trained as a child in tracking, magic, and combat.
 Geralt is searching for his missing daughter Ciri who is being pursued by the powerful riders of the Wild Hunt, who are seeking her powers.

-Playing as Geralt, you can jump, climb, and swim for this first time in this series, in addition to the usual actions like running and rolling .
+Playing as Geralt, you can jump, climb, and swim for the first time in this series, in addition to the usual actions like running and rolling .
 In certain parts of The Witcher 3: Wild Hunt, you’re able to control Ciri, although you won't be able to switch between Ciri and Geralt at will.

 Narrative-driven, the game lets you decide how you’re going to respond to non-player characters (NPCs), which in turn will determine which of the game’s 36 possible endings occur.